kubocd/kubocd-infra-sa/clusters/CLUSTERS.md

 The cluster to work on kubocd:
 - NO kubocd installed
 - FluxCD installed
+- Installed as helm releases:
   - Cert-manager
   - Ingress
   - metallb

 kubo2:
 A cluster with system auto bootstrap as a demo sandbox